COVID-19: Travelling Safely

 With the latest version of the First Bus App you can now track your bus live on a map and it also displays how many seats are available on each bus.

 Full details of these timetables are available online.
 As these may be subject to change further, customers are advised to check for the latest information on their dedicated web page.

 To keep essential journeys going, more than 90% of normal services are in operation, with 100% of normal capacity provided during peak travel hours.

 Physical distancing on trains and at stations is reduced to a minimum of one metre

 Many of us have enjoyed spending more time outdoors over the last few months and have been travelling actively - put simply a journey where your body is physically active for example walking, cycling or wheeling.

 Aside from the physical and emotional benefits of active travel, talking this option during the outbreak does help as it will reduce pressure on the road network, and on public transport, where capacity is limited.

 The Scottish Goverment are advising against car sharing with people outside of your own, or extended, household.
-Read the full car sharing advice from the Scottish Government.
+If you have to car share outwith your household, for essential purposes, such as going to a vaccination appointment.
+Please read the full car sharing advice from the Scottish Government.